c-blake/lc/IDEAS.md

 { This may be expensive for many symlinks, but abbreviation is already on the expensive side. }

 Another field for `color` definitions that lets users define some string/UTF8 as a conceptual icon?
 Includable in formats with %@ maybe?
-Unfortunately, icons do not overlap/overlay.
-So, unlike text attributes only one of however many kind dimensions can "win".
-Maybe the first non-unknown dimension should win?
-I don't like icons, personally, but it seems popular, not hard to do, and I do agree that redundant visual cues can be helpful.
-Could also maybe let any dimension have an icon and give each row 3-6 icons.
-If users are judicious in not allocating more than 1-3 icons then that might not be so bad.
-This could maybe even be an "alternate spelling" of the %0-%8 format dimensions.
+Icons do not overlap/ overlay like text attributes, but we can stack them horizontally.
+So, let any dimension have one and %@ just concatenates them.
+Users should probably be judicious in not allocating more than 1-3 icons.

 selinux security context labels (ls -Z)
 (first do some cligen/selinux.nim:getfilecon,etc.  Then should be easy.)